Hines94/BabylonBurst/README.md

 Build Production:
 TODO: build client & server

+Git & Engine Upgrades:
+- Git will come with history from BabylonBoost engine
+    - (OPTIONAL) - delete this
+    - (OPTIONAL) - work from a branch
+- Upgrading from any git history
+    - Run 'bash EngineUpgrade.sh'
+    - Should automatically merge in changes from the engine
+    - If you have changed Engine code you may need to resolve any conflicts

 Extend Code C++:
 - Be careful using .hpp and .h files - unless included in a .cpp they will not be compiled in
 - Follow folder structure: